|

 national ticket counter, with stacks of luggage and big bundled carry-ons?
 The basic rule I always

-probably wind up paying extra for added weight!
-I've taken some of my experiences here and have
+you'll probably wind up paying extra for additional weight!
+I've taken some of my experiences

-When I mention those world travelers I've met in
+When I mention those other world travelers I have met, the basic question I've had to ask

 BUYING MY TICKET